hlaueriksson/conductofcode.io/_posts/2017-06-30-managing-content-for-a-jamstack-site-with-netlify-cms.md

 {% gist hlaueriksson/2a6a672b2749c7b1785acc5991f5ee20 config.yml %}

 * The backend is the GitHub repo
 * The media and public folders suitable for Hugo.
-Images can be upload directly from the editor.
+Images can be uploaded directly from the editor.
 * Collections define the structure for content types and how the admin interface in Netlify CMS should work
 * One content type for recipes is configured in this example
 * The `fields` correspond to the `yaml`-formatted front matter in the generated markdown files